Select Department

 It’s time to construct your support base, build an online presence, and show your worth.
 Authenticity is key.

 1000 super fans are all the following you need to make a living from your art.
-A super fan or true fan is someone that would buy all your releases and go to your shows, the theory is that if 1000 people spent $100 a year on you the total is $100000, enough money to live even after expenses.
+A super fan or true fan is someone who would buy all your releases and go to your shows.
+The theory is that if 1000 people spent $100 a year on you the total is $100,000, enough money to live even after expenses.

 “A creator, such as an artist, musician, photographer, craftsperson, performer, animator, designer, videomaker, or author – in other words, anyone producing works of art – needs to acquire only 1,000 True Fans to make a living.” – Kevin Kelly